bberki/ClinicFlow/README.md

 ```

 Once running, navigate to `http://localhost:5000/swagger` to explore the API using Swagger UI.
+Swagger is enabled only in development and includes a `Bearer` security scheme so you can authorize with a JWT token via the **Authorize** button.

 The application listens on the URLs defined in `appsettings.json` and `launchSettings.json`.